oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-10-inconsistent-cvss.md

 ### Inconsistent CVSS

-It MUST be tested that the given CVSS properties do not contradict the CVSS vector.
+It SHALL be tested that the given CVSS properties do not contradict the CVSS vector.

 The relevant paths for this test are: